Posted on Oct 14, 2019

 [DocPanel] What are the most common mammogram callback reasons?

-[Dr. Lee] One of the most common reasons women are called back is because we need additional images to clarify if a finding is real.
+While a mammogram callback might seem scary, it's a common occurrence and rarely results in a suspicious finding.
+One of the most common reasons women are called back is because we need additional images for added clarity.

-Most of the callbacks are due to overlapping breast tissues.
+This is often due to overlapping breast tissues.
 Let me explain that a little more.
-A breast is a 3 dimensional structure.
-But, when we do a mammogram, we’re producing a mostly 2 dimensional image - either top to bottom, or side to side.
+A breast is a 3-dimensional structure.
+But, when we do a mammogram, we’re producing a mostly 2-dimensional image - either top to bottom, or side to side.
 When we take a picture like that, breast tissue can sometimes overlap on top of each other.
 When this happens, it shows up on the X-ray images and can look like there’s something scary or suspicious when really, it’s just normal tissue.
 And we can’t know for certain until we bring the patient back in for extra pictures.
 By changing the angle and increasing the compression, we can get a more clear image.

 [DocPanel] Approximately 9% of women who have an abnormal finding on their first mammogram do not show up for a follow-up mammogram.
-This is a rather alarming statistic.
+What factors do you believe contribute to this alarming statistic?

 There may be other factors like patients moving to a different address, deciding to go to a different facility for their follow-up.
 Often we just don't have their contact address on file - in all of those cases, we lose the patient.